The craft of Peter Latham

 It was April 2012 & I had my friend Siedel along for the ride down south, on my autumn photo shoot .
 After capturing some autumn vineyard scenes near Blenheim, I couldn’t decide where to head next.
 Over eggs & coffee I said, “Lets try Akaroa”.
 We were off!
 Arriving minutes too late for sunset that evening, we scoured the French settlement for any interesting spots that might deliver an image at sunrise & discovered this pier, Daly's Wharf.
 Immediately sensing the potential composition, I set my alarm for another early start!

-Next morning when we arrived, I was excited to see these seagulls lined up along the railing, “perfect”.
-But the light was still a long way off reaching the water.
-Time to get cunning & use our secret weapon: we had just 4 chocolate chip cookies left (Siedel’s mum bakes the best, so the sacrifice was huge!)
-I set up my equipment whilst Siedel was duly appointed “Chief Crumb Spreader” & rationed our bait along the railing.
-Of course there’s always one bossy seagull...he was a real pain & almost killed the show...
+Next morning when we arrived, I was excited to see these seagulls lined up on the railing - great!
+But the sun's rays were a long way off reaching the water.
+Time to get cunning & use our secret weapon: we had just four chocolate chip cookies left (Siedel’s mum bakes the best, so the sacrifice was huge!)
+I set up my equipment whilst Siedel rationed our bait along the railing to keep the gulls in place.
+Of course there’s always one bossy seagull, he was a real pain & almost killed the show...

 But we persevered with the gulls & a local said "Gidday" as he rowed out in his dinghy; at exactly 8:00:36 AM the golden light reached the water, just as the seagulls settled down for what seemed like a second.
 Quick!
 I clicked three frames from left to right in order to capture this wide panorama & I don’t even remember seeing the man returning in his dinghy, but his appearance was perfectly timed.
 Minutes later, the sun struck the wharf & the golden reflections disappeared.
 Job done, time for coffee!